 From facing the hottest months in our planet’s history to watching natural organisms migrate and reproduce prematurely because of the warmth, climate change manifests itself in disastrous ways.

-Some examples include Microsoft, which aims to be carbon negative by 2030, while Starbucks strives to store more carbon than it emits up till 2030.
 But, becoming carbon negative or even neutral is not easy for all companies.

 That’s where carbon credits come in.
 So, what is a carbon credit?
 And does investing in carbon credits actually leave an impact?
 Read this article for all the details.